Vhinwe/ADA_Frontend1-/bootstrap_Tasks/login_Page/Readme.md

-## This is a simple login form created with Bootstrap.
+## This is an update of this simple login form created with Bootstrap and JavaScript.
+## I addded form validation with JavaScript.
-## It is an assignment for the ADA Project frontend engineering track.
+## It is an assignment for the ADA Project frontend engineering track (week 12).